 Switch to the Wall Types panel and click the Define button next to the Wall Type drop-down menu.

-In the Wall Type Definition dialog that displays, select the framing layer of the wall and verify that the layer has the Framing box checked in the Material Layer section.
+In the Wall Type Definition dialog that displays, select the framing layer of the wall and verify that the layer has the Framing box checked on the Material Properties tab or within the Material Layer section.

 In Home Designer Pro 2021 and prior versions, make sure that the material being used for this layer is a framing material, such as Fir Stud 24" OC.